 What can you expect if you decide that EMDR may be helpful for you?
 A typical EMDR session will last from 60 to 90 minutes.
 The first one to four sessions will involve history gathering, treatment planning and preparation to ensure you have coping skills and trust in your therapist.
 It is essential that enough time is taken in this initial stage so grounding and coping exercises can be used by you to feel safe and in control with processing any emotions that come up during and in-between sessions.

 There are five more standardized phases where a therapist helps guide a client through the healing process.
 During these stages you do not need to re-live an experience or go into great detail.
 Your therapist will help guide you through the therapy, encourage use of coping strategies, and use check-ins so that you are always in control to make the process tolerable (see the link below for a more detailed description of the eight phases of EMDR).
-Depending on what is being worked on EMDR can take as little as three sessions (after the initial stage), for a single trauma incident or span over many months of therapy.
+Depending on what is being worked on, EMDR can take as little as three sessions (after the initial stage), for a single trauma incident or span over many months of therapy.
 The type of problem, severity and number of the disturbance(s), and life circumstances will determine how many treatment sessions are necessary.
 EMDR may also be used with other types of therapy depending on the treatment plan and types of issues being addressed, as agreed upon together by the client and therapist.

 There are several therapists at Insight Psychological who are trained to practice EMDR therapy.
-Please call or email me for a free consultation if you are interested in finding out if EMDR may be helpful for you.

 Cindy Mason, M.C., Registered Provisional Psychologist